ccorcos/reactive-magic/README.md

 - `willMount(props)` is magically reactive
 - `didMount(props)` is magically reactive
+- `willUpdate(props)` is not reactive
 - `willUnmount(props)` is not reactive
 - `view(props)` is magically reactive

-"Magically reactive" means that those functions are run within a `Derive` context so they will be reactively re-run should any of it's dependent values change.
+"Magically reactive" means that those functions are run within a `DerivedValue` context so they will be reactively re-run should any of it's dependent values change.

+**Everything below this line is old**
+---

 These stores are very convenient for global singletons as well.
 If we know that we're going to need to know the user's mouse location in a bunch of places, we can create a MouseStore and write to it on `mousemove`.